1981 Ph.D., Yale University, New Haven, CT, with a major in French and a minor in philosophy

 Kaplan is a former Guggenheim Fellow, a member of the American Academy of Arts and Sciences, and a recipient of the French Légion d’Honneur as well the Los Angeles Times Book Prize in History (for The Collaborator) and the Henry Adams Prize (for The Interpreter).

 Kaplan works in conjunction with many departments, programs and initiatives outside the French Department.

-She is the Co-Director of the Yale Translation Initiative at the MacMillan:
+She is the Co-founder of the Yale Translation Initiative at the MacMillan:

 Reproductions of Banality: Fascism, Literature and French Intellectual Life.
 (1986)

 Sources et citations dans Céline, ‘Bagatelles pour un massacre’ (1997)